 - Frequent speak difficulties,

-- Can learn to care for themselves with assistance.
+- They can learn to care for themselves with assistance.

 - IQ scores 20-34

-- May be trained in simple self-care techniques,
+- May be taught in simple self-care techniques,

 - Will need continual care and supervision,